Need fresh thinking?

 In fact, the data shows that organizations in search of technology follow a process similar to when individuals make purchases for themselves—they consult a colleague or friend.
 A Nielsen® Harris Poll®, conducted in 2016 on behalf of Business 2 Community, showed 82% of Americans seek recommendations before making any purchase.
 At 52%, more than half of technology buyers surveyed on behalf of LAVIDGE also reported referrals as being their preferred source of information during the initial discovery phase.

 The larger the budget, the more likely the decision-maker is to reach out for a warm lifeline.
 The Harris Poll showed an uptick of 4 percentage points among personal consumers in households earning more than $100,000.
 Our survey revealed a 7 percentage-point increase above the overall average in reliance on colleagues and friends among companies with more than $10 million in annual revenue from 52% to 59%.

-Clearly, whether a targeted technology customer is at the personal or enterprise level, referrals make a significant impact.
-While some referrals will take place organically, technology marketers can put this insight to work by finding ways to encourage referrals.
+Clearly, whether a targeted technology customer is at the personal or enterprise level, referrals make a significant impact on lead generation.
+While some referrals will take place organically, technology marketers can put this insight to work by finding ways to encourage referrals with a referral program.